Legal · Custom Websites plan

 Terms and conditions

-This document is the agreement between Alex Sais trading as Orchestrix (“the bureau”) and you (“the client”) for the Custom Websites plan offered at /services/custom-websites.
-It is the long-form version of the on-page summary; the same points apply, written out in numbered clauses so it can be tied to a direct debit mandate.
+This document is the agreement between Alex Sais trading as Orchestrix (“the bureau”) and you (“the client”) for the Custom Websites plan offered at /websites.
+Each client signs an Order Form that incorporates the full master terms; this page publishes the current version of those terms in condensed numbered form.
+If anything here differs from the master terms named in your signed Order Form, your signed version applies.
 Plain English throughout.
 If any clause is unclear, the bureau will explain it on the discovery call before signature.

 Clause 1